Book cover - On The Trail Of Genghis Khan

 Mongolia’s Tsaatan consider their home landscape spiritual and sacred with most if not all the hills, rivers, stones, and trees of the Darkhad Depression home of a spirit.
 The Tsaatan follow a unique shamanistic tradition combined with tengerism and animism.
 The earth, sky and the spirits of the reindeer, the landscape and their own human ancestors are honoured and respected.
 As a result, some areas are off-limits to visitors such as areas considered to be inhabited by dangerous spirits.
 Other areas may have certain rules associated with them, such as prohibited activities.

-The taiga feeds on from the Darkhad Depression and is the home to Mongolia’s Tsaatan reindeer herders.
-We don’t arrange multiple group trips or departures to the Tsaatan as there are some tourism management issues and we don’t wish to add to the challenges created by tourism and experienced by the Tsaatan.
-This is one reason we limit the number of departures to the taiga to between zero to two per year.
-In addition, we make sure our visit to the Tsaatan community is of benefit to all including financially and culturally.
+The taiga, extending from the Darkhad Depression, is home to Mongolia’s Tsaatan reindeer herders.
+We do not arrange multiple group trips or frequent departures to the Tsaatan, as we recognize the tourism management issues they face and do not wish to exacerbate these challenges.
+Therefore, we limit our departures to the taiga to between zero and two per year.
+Additionally, we ensure that our visits to the Tsaatan community provide benefits to all, both financially and culturally.

 If you would like to experience the landscapes of Mongolia’s immense Darkhad Depression and the way of life of the people who live their lives within it with us, Eternal Landscapes, then get in touch with Jess.